Rosh-codes/Travel-Destinations/README.md

 Contributions are welcome.
 Open an issue or submit a pull request with changes.
 If you make breaking changes, update this README accordingly.

-## License

-Add a `LICENSE` file to this repository if you intend to publish it.
-If you want a minimal permissive license, consider the MIT license.

----

-If you'd like, I can also:

-- Add a short `package.json` `start` script if it's missing.
-- Create a `LICENSE` file (MIT) and a simple GitHub Actions workflow for tests.